RequiDev/ReModCE/README.md

 # Installation & Usage
 Grab the latest loader from the Releases (click [here](https://github.com/RequiDev/ReModCE/releases/latest)) and put it in your Mods directory.

-You can choose to have the loader automatically load the latest available version from GitHub or you can download a specific mod version from the various releases and place it in either your VRChat directory or your Mods directory.
-This will make it only load that specific version in case you don't want to automatically update.

-Placing the mod (not the loader) itself in your Mods directory will throw a warning/error in your MelonLoader that you can safely ignore.
+By default the loader will attempt to load the mod from your VRChat directory using the filename 'ReModCE.dll'.
+If it doesn't exist, it will attempt to download the latest Version from GitHub.
+If there is a newer version available on GitHub it will automatically update to that version.

+If you don't want automatic updates, you can open your MelonPreferences.cfg with any text editor and set ParanoidMode in the [ReModCE] category to true.
+This will make it so the loader will notify if there is a new version available, but it won't load it until you download it yourself and replace the old version.

 # Features
 * Unlimited Avatar Favorites with VRC+ (Locally saved!)